alex-mirankov/ngx-phone-field/README.md

-# ngx-intl-phone-field
+# ngx-phone-field

-`ngx-intl-phone-field` is an Angular directive that provides international phone input with country flag dropdowns.
+`ngx-phone-field` is an Angular directive that provides international phone input with country flag dropdowns.
 It integrates with Angular forms, supporting both Reactive Forms and Template-Driven Forms.

 ## Table of Contents